FC Laval: FC Laval

 In 2021, CS Fabrose merged with youth clubs CS Chomedey and Delta Laval to form FC Laval (originally the name was set to be CS Laval-Ouest).
 The club completely overhauled their roster from the Fabrose side in 2020, with nearly a completely new roster, featuring many young players.
 In their first game as a new club, on July 4, 2021, they drew 2–2 against four-time defending champions AS Blainville.
 Ultimately they finished fourth in their maiden season as a new club.

 In September 2021, they became the first club to partner and join CF Montréal's Scouting and Development Centre, where they will work in tandem on development of Laval's players.

 In 2022, the club won the men's PLSQ, winning sixteen matches and losing only once in 22 matches, qualifying them to compete in the 2023 Canadian Championship.
+In 2024, they again won the league title to qualify for the 2025 Canadian Championship.